 The quest tracker is also completely hopeless at guiding you to your next objective which is a big problem considering how difficult it can be to tell similar looking areas apart.
 One plucky NPC promised me a reward were I to secure his laboratory back at the citadel, but between his vague directions and complete lack of wayfinding tools, I had absolutely no idea where he was talking about despite me already having been there once before.

 Side quests and exploring are rendered somewhat pointless anyway due to the story being so short.
 Without any multiplayer modes or cooperative play the game won’t last long and unless you commit to earning achievements or trying out every highly similar blend of magic, there’s not much incentive for repeat playthroughs.

-If nothing else, you have to respect the tenacity shown in trying to emulate FromSoftware’s unique breed of genius.
-Lords’ horrendous DLC and dubious “Game of the Year Edition” moniker are the only distractions from what is otherwise a very passionate project and the overall experience is still pretty decent for your garden variety soulslike (if there is such a thing).
+It’s a flawed game, though I do respect the tenacity of even trying to emulate FromSoftware’s genius.
+Lords’ horrendous DLC and dubious “Game of the Year Edition” moniker distract from what is otherwise a passionate project and the overall experience is still above average for your garden variety soulslike (if there is such a thing).

 Lords of the Fallen occupies an effective niche considering its budget and the game will find some success with those desperately needing another short fix of brutal adventuring.
-There just isn’t much done here that isn’t done better by the franchise that inspired it.
+There just isn’t much done here that isn’t done a whole lot better by the franchise that inspired it.